sul-dlss/libsys-airflow/README.md

 ## FOLIO Plugin
 All FOLIO related code should be in the `folio` plugin.
-When developing code in the plugin, you'll need to restart the `airflow-webserver` container by running `cap {stage} airflow:webserver` or ssh into the server and run `docker-compose restart airflow-webserver` to see changes in the running Airflow environment.
+When developing code in the plugin, you'll need to restart the `airflow-webserver` container by running `cap {stage} airflow:webserver` or ssh into the server and run `docker compose restart airflow-webserver` to see changes in the running Airflow environment.

 ## Running the DAGs to load Folio Inventory